 Judge Orders Alex Jones To Pay More Than $100,000 In Defamation Case

-Watch VideoA Texas judge has ordered InfoWars founder Alex Jones to pay more than $100,000 in legal fees in a defamation case against him, according to multiple outlets.

-Neil Heslin, the father of a Sandy Hook school shooting victim, sued Jones in 2018.
-His lawsuit alleged Jones had falsely accused Heslin of being an actor ...
+The lawsuit alleges Jones falsely accused Neil Heslin, the father of a Sandy Hook school shooting victim, of being an actor.

 You Might Like